Teeth Whitening Frederick, MD

 Take-Home Teeth Whitening

-Many patients prefer the convenience of professional at-home teeth whitening kits.
-We will create custom-fitted trays that will fit perfectly against your teeth and gums for minimal sensitivity.
-Patients typically wear at-home teeth whitening bleaching trays overnight.
-This treatment is also great for touch-ups and patients who want to maintain their Zoom or laser teeth whitening results.
+Many patients like the convenience of our professional at-home teeth whitening kits.
+We create custom-fitted trays that fit perfectly against your teeth and gums, minimizing sensitivity.
+Patients usually wear these trays overnight.
+This option is also great for touch-ups and maintaining results from Zoom or laser teeth whitening.

 Over-the-Counter Vs. Professional Teeth Whitening

-Ill-fitting whitening strips or trays can cause sensitivity to the gum tissue and uneven, splotchy results for whitening.
-They also don’t provide noticeable results how professional treatments do.
-The bleaching gel we use is stronger than what you find over the counter.
-A drugstore whitening product is more likely to cause teeth sensitivity too.
+Ill-fitting strips or trays can cause gum sensitivity and uneven, splotchy whitening results.
+They also don’t provide the noticeable results that professional treatments do.
+The bleaching gel we use is stronger than what you find in stores, and over-the-counter products are more https://www.frederickcenterfordentistry.com/dental-services/dental-implants/multiple-dental-implants/likely to cause tooth sensitivity.

 Teeth Whitening FAQs